-- the POST form is not legally valid; - you or your health care representative canceled the POST; - you or your health care representative asked for an alternative treatment; - it would not be medically appropriate to comply with the request on your POST form; or - they have a religious or moral conflict with your POST orders.
+- the POST form is not legally valid; - you or your health care representative or proxy canceled the POST; - you or your health care representative or proxy asked for an alternative treatment; - it would not be medically appropriate to comply with the request on your POST form; or - they have a religious or moral conflict with your POST orders.
 If this happens, they MUST transfer you to another health care provider who can carry out the POST orders.
-If this is not possible, see the Indiana POST Act about what to do.